Sleep Apnea Appliances – Tukwila, WA

 Oral Appliance Option

-Unlike CPAP, which uses pressurized air to hold the throat open, oral appliances for sleep apnea promote a slight repositioning of the mouth and neck in order to maintain normal breath.
-They resemble sports mouth guards, are made of soft but resilient thermoplastics, and are custom-fitted to the wearer.
+Unlike CPAP, which uses pressurized air to hold the throat open, sleep apnea appliances for Tukwila, WA sleep apnea sufferers promote a slight repositioning of the mouth and neck in order to maintain normal breathing.
+They resemble sports mouth guards, are made of soft but resilient thermoplastics and are custom-fitted to the wearer.
 There are a number of oral appliance designs now approved for the treatment of sleep apnea.
-They go by many names, and offer a number of subtle design differences, but the majority function in a similar fashion: they hold the lower jaw slightly forward, which helps keep the tongue from blocking the throat, and prevents soft tissues from collapsing into the airway.
+They go by many names and offer a number of subtle design differences, but the majority function in a similar fashion: they hold the lower jaw slightly forward, which helps keep the tongue from blocking the throat, and prevents soft tissues from collapsing into the airway.
 As a group, they are often referred to as mandibular advancement device or MADs.
-Dr. Timmerman is familiar with a number of these devices, and will select the oral appliance that is best suited to your individual needs.
+Dr. Timmerman is familiar with a number of these devices and will select the oral appliance that is best suited to your individual needs.

 Oral Appliance Benefits